 Follow These Steps to Lay Mulch Around a Foundation the Right Way!

 So, you want to lay mulch around the outside of your home.
 And why wouldn’t you?
-After all, mulch prevents weed, keeps plants healthy and looks amazing!
+After all, mulch prevents weeds, keeps plants healthy and looks amazing!
 There’s so much to love about the many benefits it provides.
+The problem?
+You don’t know how to lay mulch around a foundation – and you’re not sure if it’s even safe to do so.

-But here’s the thing.
-Organic hardwood mulch isn’t all sunshine and roses.
+So, here’s the thing – organic hardwood mulch isn’t all sunshine and roses.
 Some risks come with the reward of laying mulch next to a house.
 The good news is you can mitigate the risks by installing your mulch the right way!

 In this post, we’ll discuss the risks that come with mulching by your home and show you how to lay mulch around a foundation properly.